-We use a , which is a hollow, plastic ball that opens to allow you to pour your cat's dry food into it, so it can be dispensed out of the holes.
+We use a , which is a hollow, plastic ball that opens to allow you to pour your cat's dry food into it so that it can be dispensed out of the holes.
 After you put the measured amount for your cat's meal into the ball, you replace the cap and allow your feline to bat the ball to gain pieces of yummy food, which comes out of the holes in the ball. cat feeder ball

 The model we use has adjustable holes, which allows us to control the rate at which food drops out of the ball.
-We set it so just one or two pieces come out at a time, and our larger, food-oriented kitty has yet to send us a complaint email.
+We set it so that just one or two pieces come out at a time, and our larger, food-oriented kitty has yet to send us a complaint email.